Richard Tarrant (politician)

-Richard Edward Tarrant (born August 6, 1942) is an American businessman and politician.
-He was the Republican nominee for U.S. Senator from Vermont in 2006, but lost the election to Representative Bernie Sanders.
-Tarrant and his wife, Deborah, reside in Colchester, Vermont, where he works for his charitable foundation.
+Richard Edward Tarrant (August 6, 1942 – August 12, 2025) was an American businessman and politician.
+He was the Republican nominee for U.S. Senator from Vermont in 2006, a contest which he lost to U.S. Representative Bernie Sanders.
+Tarrant and his wife, Deborah, resided in Colchester, Vermont until 2010, where he ran his charitable foundation.
+He then moved his primary residence to Florida; however, continued to support the foundation in Vermont.

 Early life

-Tarrant was born in Newark, New Jersey and raised in West Orange, New Jersey.
+Tarrant was born in Newark, New Jersey, and raised in West Orange, New Jersey.

 Tarrant initially went to Saint Bonaventure University and was a walk-on with the basketball team.
 He requested a scholarship but was denied.
 Tarrant then transferred to Saint Michael's College on a basketball scholarship and was a first-team All-American in his senior year.
 He led the Purple Knights to the Final Four of the 1965 NCAA Men's Division II Basketball Tournament, where they were defeated 93–70 by the University of Evansville, who had Jerry Sloan and Larry Humes, both All-Americans.
 In the consolation game of the same tournament, Tarrant played against Phil Jackson of North Dakota, who went on to fame as a player, coach, and executive in the National Basketball Association.
 He was a fourth-round draft pick of the world champion Boston Celtics, but was cut before the first game of the season.
 Tarrant graduated from Saint Michael's in 1965 with a bachelor's degree in mathematics.
 He then went to work for IBM in Burlington, Vermont, selling computer equipment in the northern part of the state.

 Business career

 In 1969, Tarrant and his business partners Robert Hoehl and, later, Paul Egerman founded Burlington Data Processing (BDP) with a Small Business Administration loan.
 The company changed its name to Interpretive Data System (IDS) and later to IDX Systems Corporation.
 BDP initially provided payroll and claims processing for physicians.
 By 2005, IDX had contracted with thousands of doctors' offices across the country, and provided computer technology for many of the United Kingdom's medical centers.

 Between 1995 and 2005, Tarrant was chairman of IDX's board.
 In 2006, General Electric bought IDX for $1.2 billion.
-Tarrant now lives in Colchester, Vermont, where he works for his charitable foundation.
+Tarrant lived in Colchester, Vermont, where he worked for his charitable foundation.

-Tarrant served as a member of the University of Vermont's Board of Trustees for several years and on the Saint Michael's College Board of Trustees.
+Tarrant served as a member of the University of Vermont's board of trustees for several years and on the Saint Michael's College Board of Trustees.
 He donated funds to Saint Michael's for a new athletic center that was named in his parents' honor.